idaholab/moose/modules/doc/content/help/inl/apptainer.md

 ### Troubleshooting Hints

-- Be absolutely certain that your project is clean.
-It might be best to do exactly what [!ac](CIVET)
+If you are having difficulty reproducing the failure:

-  does: Clone your project identically, just as the `Fetch and Branch` step details.
-Don't use the one you been developing in.
+- Be absolutely certain your project repo is clean.
+Also, it might be best to create a new clone of your project.
+A clone identical to how [!ac](CIVET) clones your project during the `Fetch and Branch` step.

 - Re-visit the failing step occurring in [!ac](CIVET), and scrutinize with the utmost care all commands, arguments used, environment variables set, etc. One should even go so far as checking